edamontology/edam-sandbox/README.md

-**UNDER CONSTRUCTION - edamverify is being built and the docs here describe the intended state, not it's current state!**

 # EDAM Verification Utility : edamverify

 **edamverify** is a utility for verification of the EDAM ontology.
 It implements a set of quality control (QC) checks based upon: